Location: The Landings, Skidaway Island

 2019: Ospreys laid three eggs in March.
 All hatched and the young fledged in June.

 The original nest was built by bald eagles.
 Great horned owls nested there in 2015 and 2016, raising two owlets each year.
-Ospreys have used the site since 2017.
+Ospreys used the site from 2017-2021.

 The cameras feature DVR.
 Use the time bar to review video up to four hours ago.
 Click "Go Live" to return to live streaming.